This Sakura Soft-Serve Ice Cream Is One Cherry Blossom Special We Can Actually Get Behind

 Bon Matcha brews a tea using dried sakura petals from Korea, then turns that into a syrup used for the soft-serve.
 Bae says they spent many hours perfecting the recipe to get the right flavor and fragrance.
 The result is delicate and floral, and might remind you a bit of jasmine.
 It’s aptly subtle.

 If you want, you can get the flavor swirled with Bon Matcha’s matcha soft-serve, but we highly recommend you go pure.
-(A small is $4.25 and large is $5.25.)
 The menu currently also includes a sakura milk tea and a crisp-tasting “sakura splash” with a cherry blossom cordial, housemade sakura tonic, citrus, and soda water.

 The specials will be available as long as Bon Matcha can get supplies—likely no more than a month longer.
 Unlike cherry, this flavor is actually seasonal.